Rosettea/Hilbish/docs/api/hilbish/_index.md

 Read input from the user, using Hilbish's line editor/input reader.
 This is a separate instance from the one Hilbish actually uses.
-Returns `input`, will be nil if ctrl + d is pressed, or an error occurs (which shouldn't happen).
+Returns `input`, will be nil if Ctrl-D is pressed, or an error occurs.

 #### Parameters
 `string` **`prompt?`**
+Text to print before input, can be empty.

 </div>